 GONGS GONGS GONGS...….

-Laura was at a Yoga festival a few years ago and experienced a 'Gong Bath' for the first time, it was obvious from that day that Gongs were going to be a big part of Laura's life, on returning from the festival Laura decided she would like to attend a Gong bath more often so started to search for some locally, only to find that there were none, but found a course instead, which was meant to be....the Gongs soon became an important and transformational part of Laura's life and now Laura enjoys playing most days, and at least once a month at various venues.
-Gongs are so beautiful to look at, their uniqueness make them even more appealing, Laura enjoys sharing the wellness that the Gongs bring......
+I was at a Yoga festival a few years ago and experienced a 'Gong Bath' for the first time, it was obvious from that day that Gongs were going to be a big part of my life, on returning from the festival I decided I would like to attend a Gong bath more often so started to search for some locally, only to find that there were none, but found a course instead, which was meant to be....the Gongs soon became an important and transformational part of my life and now I enjoy playing most days, and at least once a month, Laura's husband Jonnie also plays and has completed the Gong Practitioner training course too.

 The History of the Gong

 Gongs have been used for many years, Gongs belong to the oldest and most important musical instruments of South East Asia.

 The existence of the gong dates back to the Bronze Age, around 3500 BC and the main gong producing areas were believed to be Burma, China, Java and Annam.